AtulChandel/AtulChandel/README.md

-👋 Hi, I’m Atul Kumar Chandel, currently working as a Product Engineer at Temenos, where I focus on software development, software quality assurance and automation testing.
+👋 Hi, I’m Atul Kumar Chandel, I focus on software development, software quality assurance and automation testing.
 👀 I have a broad interest in developing test automation tools, cloud technologies, and financial markets.
 🌱 I’m currently diving into DevOps tools like Docker, Kubernetes, Jenkins, and learning more about CI/CD pipelines, infrastructure as code (IaC), and cloud platforms like AWS and Azure.
 💻 I have experience with tools like Java, Javascript, Selenium, Cypress, TestNG, ExtentReports, and am well-versed in API automation using frameworks like Karate.